 I even have natural home cleaners that are guaranteed phthalate free while supplies last.

 Triclosan is the other ingredient you should avoid.

 Triclosan is an antibacterial ingredient in soaps, toothpaste, lotions, hand sanitizers and other personal care products.
 Even the FDA says to avoid it.

 Animal studies suggest that triclosan lowers thyroid hormone levels and contributes to the bacterial antibiotic resistance problem.
 It also accumulates in aquatic ecosystems, is only partially removed by wastewater treatment, and is highly toxic to aquatic ecosystems.
 Never use triclosan.
-I have triclosan-free hand sanitizing rub for the pandemic that are also fragrance-free (aka phthalate-free).

 Wear only non-nano particle mineral sunscreen with an emphasis on zinc oxide to avoid chemical sunscreen filters.